 Day 2 Itinerary – Temple of Olympian Zeus and Hadrian’s Arch (Optional)

 The next stop from the Panathenaic Stadium would be the Temple of Zeus and Hadrian’s Arch before going to the National Garden to unwind for the day.
-The temple of Zeus, otherwise named Olympeion, was one of the greatest temples in ancient times.
-It is worth visiting to admire the Corinthian columns of the temple – although only 16 columns remain standing today.
+The Temple of Zeus, otherwise known as Olympeion, was one of the greatest temples in ancient times.
+It is worth visiting to admire the Corinthian columns of the temple—although only 16 columns remain standing today.

 Hadrian’s Arch was a gate to honor the Roman Emperor Hadrian as a benefactor of Athens.